5 Steps to Resolving Your “Situation-ships” (Undefined and Unclear Relationships) With Men

 Having issues with a mostly female circle?
 I’d recommend working on your beliefs about women so you can stop judging women.

 How you attract a masculine romantic partner who takes charge and is attractive is by embodying and embracing your feminine more.
 And you can’t do that when you’re constantly surrounded by other men.

 First off, you’ll just be more like a dude constantly activating your masculine energy.
 Not being smart about putting yourself out there and maximizing your chances of actually being approached and dating.

 If you’re constantly surrounded by guy friends, other men simply won’t approach because the barrier to entry is too high (literally.)
 He has to pass their BS detector and peacock around them first to get to you.
 In some scenarios that would probably be a good thing but in most, it’s not.

 Women have spent time together for thousands of years.
-Only recently, when we finally got all the rights and opportunities, we have marched into offices in tall buildings with glass widows and sterile bathrooms and started spending most of our times in rooms and meetings with men.
+Only recently, when we finally got all the rights and opportunities, we have marched into offices in tall buildings with glass windows and sterile bathrooms and started spending most of our time in rooms and meetings with men.

 Any working woman today is disconnected from her feminine and is starving to regain that connection with other women.

-So make conscious steps to spending as much time as you can with other women sharing food, being in nature and pursuing hobbies that make you feel alive.
-Cry together, laugh together, support each other.
+So make conscious steps to spend as much time as you can with other women sharing food, being in nature, and pursuing hobbies that make you feel alive.

 This is called The Rule of Thirds.
-This rule states that you should ALWAYS be dating at least 3 men at a time — create your dating funnel.
+This rule states that you should always be dating at least three men at a time — create your dating funnel.

 You should be doing the same thing.